1. Stay in a casa particular

 Paying in convertibles and getting change in nationals is the most popular trick and there are a few spin-off scams along similar lines.
-Just remember, twenty-four men equal one monument.
+Just remember one of the most useful Cuba travel tips when it comes to money: twenty-four men equal one monument.

 A nation of sleeping chefs and restaurateurs have now awoken from their enforced slumber and unleashed a wave of mouth-watering menus and creatively-designed venues.
-Stick to paladars, rather than state-run restaurants, and you should eat well.
+When eating out, the best Cuba travel tip you can follow is to stick to paladares, rather than state-run restaurants, and you should eat well.

 6. It’s going to be harder if you’re from the US